-Within this module each student will learn to critically evaluate and explore a diversity of marketing theories, techniques, tools, technologies and practices and integrate this knowledge within a marketing planning framework.
-Companies need to monitor and adapt their marketing strategies to deal with changing consumer needs, global realities and dynamic technological challenges.
-A marketing philosophy is more important than ever in shaping a company's vision, mission and strategic planning.
-It is the aim of this course to expand on the student’s knowledge of marketing concepts and strategies, and develop their management skills to operationalize marketing and technology within the realities of the business environment and their own world.
+Within this module students will learn to critically evaluate and explore a diversity of marketing theories, techniques, tools, technologies and practices and explore how to integrate this knowledge within a marketing planning framework.
+Students will be studying how theoretical models and empirical findings are operationalised within marketing decision-making.
+Marketers must monitor and adapt their marketing strategies to deal with changing consumer needs, competitive situations, global realities and dynamic technological challenges.
+This module studies and explores how theory can inform the practices needed to operate in this hyper complex digitalized and ever-changing environment.
+It is the aim of this module to expand on the student’s knowledge of marketing practices to explore tactics and strategies to develop their Marketing management skills to operationalize marketing within the realities of a technology dominant global business world.

-- Define, understand and critically evaluate key consumer and marketing concepts and philosophies within a marketing plan framework and with a technological/digital focus.
+- Define, understand and critically evaluate key consumer and marketing concepts and philosophies within a marketing plan framework and with a focus on core societal and technological challenges.

-- Determine the core marketing management issues needed to generate and apply practical marketing strategies within the contemporary business environment.
+- Explore core marketing management issues and apply theoretical and practical marketing strategies within the contemporary business environment.

-- Demonstrate an understanding of the different approaches to data analysis and market research using technological advances in this domain.
+- Demonstrate an understanding of the criticality of data analysis and market research exploring technological advances in this domain.

-- Construct distinct segments within a market and identify and select optimum target market(s) for companies.
+- Construct distinct segments within a market and identify and select optimum target market(s) and positioning for companies.

-- Manage a team and self manage the design of a marketing plan for a company aligned with the customer experience journey and a digital imperative.
+- Manage a large diverse team and self manage a peer-to-peer presentation aligning theory with practice engaging with the customer experience journey and a digital imperative.

 Essential Texts/Key Reading:

-Kotler, Philip, Keller, Kevin, Brady, Mairead, Goodman, Malcolm, and Hansen, Torben, (2016) Marketing Management, 3rd Edition, Pearson Education, London.
+Kotler, Philip, Keller, Kevin, Brady, Mairead, Goodman, Malcolm, and Hansen, Torben, (2019) Marketing Management, European Edition, 4th Edition, Pearson, London